Documentation built using Sphinx 2014-03-23, for MinimalModbus version 0.5.

 Some deviations from the official standard:

 These are the functions to use for reading and writing registers and bits of your instrument.
 Study the documentation of your instrument to find which Modbus function code to use.
+The function codes are given in decimal in this table.

 |Data type in slave||Read||Function code||Write||Function code|